emmabeynon/github-trello-poster/README.md

-# GDS-Github-Trello
+# GitHub-Trello-Poster
 [![Build Status](https://travis-ci.org/emmabeynon/gds-github-trello.svg?branch=master)](https://travis-ci.org/emmabeynon/gds-github-trello)

-## Overview
-App that queries Github’s API to look at alphagov’s PRs, and when a link to a Trello card is mentioned in the PR, post a message to the team’s Trello board, with the reference of the PR.
+This app uses GitHub webhooks to be notified when a Pull Request is opened or changed on GitHub.
+When it finds a link to a Trello card in the Pull Request, it posts a link to that Pull Request to a checklist on the card it finds.
+When a Pull Request is merged, the app checks the Pull Request off the checklist.

 ## User Stories
 ```